lucko/spark-docs/docs/guides/tick-loop.md

 ## Ticks in spark profiles

-You can clearly idenfify the tick loop in spark profiles, it's usually visible right near the top!
+You can clearly identify the tick loop in spark profiles, it's usually visible right near the top!

 ![](../img/ticks-in-profiler.png)